 I like to use a vanilla bean paste for this cake — I think it adds an extra punch of vanilla flavor, and the white cake batter looks extra pretty with the brown specks from the vanilla beans.
 My favorite brand of vanilla bean paste is the Nielsen-Massey Madagascar Bourbon Pure Vanilla Bean Paste, but if you don’t have any on hand, just use vanilla extract instead.

-Bake for an hour and a half, cool briefly in the pan, and then turn out to cool.
+Bake for an hour and a half, cool briefly in the pan and then turn out to cool.
 Unlike a traditional bundt cake, which we flip upside-down, keep this apple cake right-side-up, so the top has a visible layer of apples.
-To achieve this, use a tube pan, where the top and bottom of the pan are the same width.
+To achieve this, use a tube pan, where the top and bottom of the pan are the same widths.

 Once baked, your cake can be stored at room temperature in an airtight container for three to four days (if it lasts that long!).

 (We don’t usually have a problem with leftovers – it’s delicious for breakfast with a cup of coffee, so I usually find it’s devoured for breakfast by any overnight guests!)

 For longer-term storage, wrap any leftover slices in plastic wrap, followed by a layer of aluminum foil, and store in a freezer-safe storage bag for up to 3 months.
 Thaw at room temperature before enjoying.